rackerlabs/technical-blog/content/blog/2021/2021-01-13-visualizing-deep-rl-performance/index.md

 With most of the work done in roughly thirty lines of code, this adds a powerful additional level of visualization beyond merely recording gameplay.
-You can now see the **q** values used with Bellman’s equation updating compared to actions available to the agent as the gameplay ensues.
+You can now see the **q** values relating to the action selection process updating compared to actions available to the agent as the gameplay ensues.
 On the C51 and PPO implementations, this changes slightly as well based upon the algorithm.
 These can serve as useful templates and starting points for writing your own additional visual aids within OpenAI gym.
 Here are two examples of the recordings from